Careers as a Coach or Riding Instructor

 The BHSAI certificate will be awarded when you have successfully achieved BHS Stage 3 Care, BHS Stage 3 Riding, BHS PTT (EQL Level 3 Diploma in Horse Knowledge and Care, EQL Level 3 Diploma in BHS Riding Horses and EQL Level 3 Certificate in BHS Preliminary Teaching of Horse Riding) and completed a Coaching Portfolio.

 A BHSAI will have many opportunities to teach and run small yards, as it's one of the most widely recognised equestrian qualifications in the world.
 It will give you an understanding of equitation and coaching theory and a sound level of practical experience.

 The BHSAI is a recognised teaching qualification in many countries, which gives you the freedom to teach abroad.
-You can apply for an International Group for Equestrian Qualifications (IGEQ) Passport, administered in the UK by the BHS Training team.
+You can apply for an International Group for Equestrian Qualifications (IGEQ) Passport, administered in the UK by the BHS Education team.
 The passport confirms and recognises the holders’ qualifications, enabling recognition and acceptance in IGEQ member countries (subject to national legal requirements).

 BHS Intermediate Instructor Certificate (BHSII)